 When Apple announced its custom silicon in 2020, it began a two-year transition to the new architecture.
-Developers could take advantage of the Developer Transition Kit (DTK) to test, update, and transition their apps to the Apple silicon.
+Developers could take advantage of the Developer Transition Kit (DTK) to test, update, and transition their apps to Apple silicon.

 In the beginning, developers used Rosetta emulation to use apps built for a Mac with an Intel processor.
 Many CocoaPods dependencies and Swift packages were incompatible with the arm64 architecture in the initial months.
-As the developers started transitioning and getting the latest M1 and M1 Pro/Max/Ultra series devices, they requested open-source projects and different SDKs to support the arm64 architecture.
+As developers started transitioning and getting the latest M1 and M1 Pro/Max/Ultra series devices, they requested open-source projects and various SDKs to support the arm64 architecture.

 Working with the New Architecture

 While the architecture of the iPhone is already

 x86_64 simulators.
 With the new M1 series devices, the simulators also run on the